waylaidwanderer/gemini-plays-pokemon-public/notepad.md

     - **Objective:** Find a fossil to give to the Rocket Grunt blocking the path at Mt.
 Moon B2F (30,12).
     - **Hypothesis:** One of the rocks in Mt.
 Moon is interactable and contains a fossil.
     - **Method:** Systematically check every single 'impassable' rock tile on all floors of Mt.
 Moon.
     - **Progress:** All reachable rocks on Mt.
-Moon 1F have been checked and were not interactable.
+Moon 1F have been checked.
+Now searching B1F.
     - **Next Step:** Continue systematic rock search on Mt.
 Moon B1F.

 # IV.
 Battle Intel